-Annual site-specific training is conducted by a third-party specialist at both The Hanover's Worcester, Mass. and Howell, Mich. locations for employees who could be exposed to high occupational risk, although this group represents approximately 1% of the total workforce.
-See GRI 403-1
+Annual site-specific training is conducted by a third-party specialist at both The Hanover's Worcester, Mass., and Howell, Mich., locations for employees who could be exposed to high occupational risk, although this group only represents less than 1% of the total workforce.
+See GRI 403-1.